malomalo/typed_uuid/README.md

 As with regular UUID Typed UUIDs come in multiple version.
 The current versions are:

 - Version 1: A timebased UUID where the first 56 bits are an unsigned integer representing the microseconds since epoch.
-Followed by 48 random bits or a sequence counter.
-Then 8 random bits followed by 16 bits which are the UUID type.
+Followed by 56 random bits or a sequence counter.
+Followed by 16 bits which are the UUID type.

 - Version 3: A name-based UUID where the first 112 bits are based off the MD5 digest of the namespace and name.
 The following 16 bits are the